Ray Waterman WTP Wells

 The down-hole power generation allows for the water being pumped back down to create power, reducing energy costs for this operation.

-Schedule revision: The drilling of the wells is complete, but permitting delays have resulted in the well facility and waterline connection construction to begin this winter and continue into early 2021.
+The drilling of the wells is complete, but permitting delays have resulted in the well facility and waterline connection construction to be delayed until early 2021.

 Residents can expect road closures and detours in March 2021 for waterline connection.
 Road detours will be in place on Autumn Sage Road at Valley View Drive south of the traffic circle.